 Life test duration

-The lifetime qualification shall be verified using the factored sum of the predicted nominal ground test cycles and the inorbit operation cycles.
+The lifetime qualification shall be verified using the factored sum of the predicted nominal ground test cycles, including run-in, acceptance testing and the inorbit operation cycles.

-For the test verification, the number of expected cycles shall be multiplied by the factors in Table 44.
+For the test verification, the number of expected cycles shall be multiplied by the factors in Table 4-4.